SidonTheTroll/cave-of-ordeals/README.md

 </div>

 Probably has notes for all the subjects.
+(Screw you physics and chem)

 Read [**CONTRIBUTING.md**](./CONTRIBUTING.md) for collaboration.